mitchellfyi/client-server-demo/README.md

 # TO DO

+- refactor client (pull out logic into services - it's a bit messy!)
-- add tests to client components
+- add tests to client components/services
 - cache filter values on client (fetch them from a new endpoint)
 - add sorting to client
 - add pagination to client